HijoBejuco/study-notes-sql-python-etc/README.md

 ### The linear unit
 This is the fundamental component of a NN.
 The individual neuron.
 A neuron with one input looks like:
 ![individual neuron](images/individual_neuron.png)
+The input is x,the connection to the network has a weighy w, whenever the input flows through a connection, the value is multiplied by the weight.
+A NN "learns" by modifying its weights.

+**b** is a special weight called the bias, this has not any input., thats why, The bias enables the neuron to modify the output independently of it's inputs.

+**y** is the output of the neuron.
+The neuron sums up all the values it recieves through its connections.
+The neuron's activation is: ***y=wx+b*** (This is just the equation of a line)